top of page

 The golden rule of "less is more" will serve you well.

 What does clean design look like?
 Giving breathing room between visual elements is one aspect of creating clean design.
-Packing text and images to close together creates clutter and disrupts visual hierarchy.
+Packing text and images too close together creates clutter and disrupts visual hierarchy.
 Your reader will inevitably get lost.

 examples of breathing room for elements